 In 2025, we celebrate the 150th birthday of Thomas Mann, one of the most influential German writers of the 20th century.
-MANN 2025: 150 YEARS OF THOMAS MANN honors this outstanding figure and provides a central platform for global celebrations and critical reflections on Mann's literary and political legacy.
-All Thomas Mann Houses worldwide will commemorate this anniversary together.
+MANN 2025: 150 YEARS OF THOMAS MANN pays tribute to this outstanding personality and offers a central platform for worldwide celebrations and critical reflections on Mann's literary and political legacy.
+All Thomas Mann Houses worldwide are celebrating this anniversary together.

 Lübeck is celebrating the birthday of the city's most famous son: 150 years of Thomas Mann.
-The Hanseatic city, where the writer was born on June 6, 1875, and which he later described as his "heart's home in the north," is dedicating a wide-ranging anniversary program to the great author and cosmopolitan.
-At its center is an exhibition that traces Thomas Mann's political emancipation from reactionary to democrat.
-The show is highly topical and presents Thomas Mann's political engagement in his life and work in multimedia formats, including a graphic novel and audio stations.
-Beyond the exhibition, the birthday will be celebrated throughout the city: panel discussions, readings, and a conference will be dedicated to Thomas Mann, also addressing critical aspects such as Mann's anti-Semitic, sexist, and racist tendencies.
-Literary city walks will follow biographical and literary traces through the old town, and a radio play on the writer's life and work will be produced for a young audience.
+The Hanseatic city, where the writer was born on 6 June 1875 and which he later described as his "heartland of the North", is dedicating a wide-ranging anniversary program to the great writer and cosmopolitan.
+At its heart is an exhibition that traces Thomas Mann's political emancipation from reactionary to democrat.
+The exhibition is highly topical and presents Thomas Mann's political commitment in his life and work in a multimedia format, including a graphic novel and audio stations.
+In addition to the exhibition, the birthday will be celebrated throughout the city: Panel discussions, readings and a specialist conference are dedicated to Thomas Mann and do not spare critical facets such as Mann's anti-Semitic, sexist and racist tendencies.
+Literary city walks will follow the biographical and literary traces through the old town and a radio play on the life and work of the writer will be produced for a young audience.

-An exhibition with a current relevance: Political emancipation in focus
+An exhibition with current relevance: focus on political emancipation

 In "My Time.
-Thomas Mann and Democracy," the Buddenbrookhaus tells the story of Thomas Mann's political transformation and his democratic commitment.
-Thomas Mann himself speaks in the exhibition: His original voice, handed down in countless articles, essays, diary entries, speeches, interviews, radio broadcasts, etc., provides the show's narrative thread.
-Large-scale exhibits, from Thomas Mann's school newspaper, "Frühlingssturm" (Spring Storm) to the Volksempfänger (People's Radio), showcase Thomas Mann's written and spoken word.
-Thus, the text—to which Thomas Mann owes his fame in its many forms, even 70 years after his death—becomes the most important object of the exhibition.
+Thomas Mann and Democracy", the Buddenbrookhaus tells the story of Thomas Mann's political transformation and his commitment to democracy.
+Thomas Mann himself has his say in the exhibition: his original voice, handed down in countless articles, essays, diary entries, speeches, interviews, radio reports, etc., provides the narrative thread for the show.
+Large exhibits, from Thomas Mann's school magazine Frühlingssturm to the Volksempfänger, stage Thomas Mann's written and spoken word.
+In this way, the text - to which Thomas Mann owes his fame in its many forms even 70 years after his death - becomes the most important object in the exhibition.

-The exhibition also builds a bridge to the present, for example, when Thomas Mann's speeches in defense of the republic from the 1920s are contrasted with political speeches of our time in a listening station, and invites visitors to get involved.
-In interactive modules, they can contribute to an open letter, participate in surveys, or cast a vote, thus questioning their own democratic actions.
-Furthermore, participatory exhibition modules include works by Lübeck schoolchildren and their engagement with Thomas Mann and democracy, for example, a political podcast inspired by Thomas Mann's famous BBC speeches.
+The exhibition also builds a bridge to the present day, for example when Thomas Mann's speeches in defense of the Republic from the 1920s are contrasted with political speeches of our time in an audio station, and invites visitors to get involved themselves.
+In interactive modules, they can write an open letter, take part in surveys or cast a vote and thus question their own democratic actions.
+In addition, participatory exhibition modules incorporate works by Lübeck schoolchildren and their engagement with Thomas Mann and democracy, for example as a political podcast based on Thomas Mann's famous BBC speeches.

 Thomas Mann at his desk, ETH Library Zurich, Thomas Mann Archive, photo unknown

 "My time is our time.
-Looking at the current crisis of democracy with Thomas Mann sharpens one's perspective.
-His warning not to fall for easy answers and populist seducers remains true.
-The republic is placed in our hands, in the hands of each individual, Thomas Mann said in 1922.
-Democracy needs all of us, or it will fail.
-This is as true today as it was a hundred years ago."
+Looking at the current crisis of democracy with Thomas Mann sharpens our view.
+His warning not to fall for the easy answers and populist seducers remains as valid as ever.
+The republic is in our hands, in the hands of each individual, said Thomas Mann in 1922.
+Democracy needs us all or it will fail.
+That is as true today as it was a hundred years ago."
 Dr. Caren Heuer, Director of the Buddenbrookhaus

-The fact that Thomas Mann always reflected his political stance in literary form, from Buddenbrooks to Doctor Faustus, forms the transition between the individual exhibition sections: Graphic novels, created especially for the exhibition by comic artist Jan Soeken, stage selected literary scenes that highlight the political content of Thomas Mann's literary texts.
-His biography is also included in the exhibition: In photo albums to browse through, Thomas Mann tells his life story, from his childhood in Lübeck to his marriage to Katia Pringsheim and the awarding of the Nobel Prize to his appointment as an honorary citizen of Lübeck.
+The fact that Thomas Mann always reflected his political stance in literature, from Buddenbrooks to Doctor Faustus, forms the transition between the individual sections of the exhibition: graphic novels created especially for the exhibition by comic artist Jan Soeken stage selected literary scenes that emphasize the political content of Thomas Mann's literary texts.
+The biography is also included in the exhibition: In photo albums to leaf through, Thomas Mann tells his life story from his childhood in Lübeck to his marriage to Katia Pringsheim and the awarding of the Nobel Prize to his appointment as an honorary citizen of Lübeck.

 June 6, 2025 to January 18, 2026